yaronf/I-D/STAR/draft-ietf-acme-star.md

 When using authenticated POST-as-GET, the HTTPS endpoint from where the STAR certificate is fetched can't be easily replicated by an on-path HTTP cache.
-Reducing the caching properties of the protocol makes STAR clients increasingly dependant on the ACME server availability.
+Reducing the caching properties of the protocol makes STAR clients increasingly dependent on the ACME server availability.
 This might be problematic given the relatively high rate of client-server interactions in a STAR ecosystem.
 Clients and servers should consider using the mechanism described in
 {{certificate-get-nego}} to mitigate the risk.